 Given the Neapolitan origins of pizza, the “grows together, goes together” rule might suggest pairing your pizza pie, slice or square with Campanian wines.
 Or, an Italian bottling at the very least.

-The “grows together, goes together” rule suggests these pies should be paired with Campanian wines, or at least Italian bottlings.
-But some pizza places today find that a bit limiting.
-Here are a few restaurants that take pizza and wine pairings further afield.
+But those are hardly your only options.
+Some pizza places find that a bit limiting.
+Here, a few restaurants that take pizza and wine pairings further afield.

-While Marta’s wine list is, in fact, mostly Italian, the cellar includes more than 50 selections of Champagne, and the wine director, Katie Morton, says it’s not just to be festive.
+While the wine list at New York City’s Marta restaurant is, in fact, mostly Italian, the cellar includes more than 50 selections of Champagne.
+According to Katie Morton, wine director for Marta, Caffe Marchio and Vini e Fritti, it’s not just to be festive.